bouncyferret/NOPs/README.md

 NOPs is an april's fool idea by _BouncyFerret_ and _WaffleBoyTom_.

 Feel free to let us know how we can improve NOPs !

+Shout-out to Ferry Taswin for creating the custom node shapes : https://ferrytaswin.gumroad.com/

 Thank you for reading this and using NOPs < 3